Fred Appleyard

 He is represented at The Tate Gallery by an oil painting entitled A Secret, a Chantrey Bequest purchase from The Royal Academy Exhibition of 1915.
 His works are represented in museums at the Victoria Art Gallery, Bath, in Bristol, Rochdale and Grahamstown, South Africa.
 The painting Old Walls is in the Mansion House in Doncaster.

 Fred Appleyard is known chiefly for his scenes depicting families of obviously substantial means in outdoor settings, often incorporating ruins in his compositions.
 He used a dappling technique which was ideally suited to his frequent depiction of sunlight broken through trees.
 He was also fond of incorporating children into his work.

 It was after the First World War, where he worked at the Woolwich Arsenal, that the big change in his life took place.
 In 1918 he left London and settled in the Hampshire village of Itchen Stoke, near Alresford, Hampshire, where he lived for 45 years as a true artist despising money and fame.
 He let his large country house to fishermen from the Stock Exchange to pay his rates and sold his Turner Gold Medal to get electricity installed in the house, while Fred moved into the adjacent barn studio.

-This combination of an academic mind linked with that of the artist philosopher produced a rare set of beautiful paintings, English impressionism at its best.

-Appleyard died at Itchen Stoke on 22 February 1963.
+Appleyard died at Itchen Stoke on 22 February 1963, and is buried at the back of the St Mary's Church, Itchen Stoke graveyard.

 He was the brother-in-law of fellow artist Christopher Williams.

 One of Appleyard's paintings is featured in Season 1 Episode 12 of TV series The Repair Shop.